 Vanessa De La Rosa is a joint postdoctoral fellow at Northeastern University and the Silent Spring Institute.
 As a toxicologist, her research is focused on employing genomic technologies and alternative in vitro models to study breast carcinogens.
 She completed her PhD at the University of California, Berkeley in Molecular Toxicology.
 She is part of the team interviewing long-term employees at the EPA and OSHA.

 Jill Harrison is Associate Professor of Sociology at the University of Colorado at Boulder.
 Her research focuses on environmental sociology, sociology of agriculture and food systems, environmental justice, political theories of justice, and immigration politics.
-She has used her research on political conflict over agricultural pesticide poisonings in California, recent escalations in immigration enforcement in rural Wisconsin, and government agencies environmental justice efforts to identify and explain the persistence of environmental inequalities and workplace inequalities in the United States today.
-In addition to numerous articles and chapters, she published Pesticide Drift and the Pursuit of Environmental Justice (MIT Press, 2011), which won book awards from the Rural Sociological Society and the Association of Humanist Sociology.
+She has used her research on political conflict over agricultural pesticide poisonings in California, recent escalations in immigration enforcement in rural Wisconsin, and government agencies environmental justice efforts to identify and explain the persistence of environmental inequalities and workplace inequalities.
+She published the award-winning Pesticide Drift and the Pursuit of Environmental Justice (2011) with MIT Press.
 She is contributing to EDGI’s work interviewing current and former EPA employees.

 Sara Johns is a Research Fellow at the Stanford Graduate School of Business.
 She graduated from Northwestern University in 2017 with degrees in economics and environmental science.
 Sara's most recent research was on the effect of wind energy on wholesale prices in Texas, and she has also done research on the California electricity market and socially responsible enterprises.
 Originally from outside of Baltimore, Sara loves cheering on the Ravens and Orioles.
 Sara is a part of EDGI's Capacity & Governance and Website Monitoring working groups.